dptools/process_offsite_audio/README.md

 This code has been running autonomously on the Pronet development server since early February 2022.
 Only a minority of sites have correctly added properly formatted interviews to Box and registered the corresponding subject ID in REDCap, but the code has worked well in those cases.

 <details>
-	<summary>Details on site mock interview status as of 3/9/2022:</summary>
+	<summary>Details on site mock interview status as of 3/17/2022:</summary>

 Sites that have successfully had some data processed -
 * PronetLA, PronetYA, and PronetNN have had an interview make it all the way through the pipeline.
+	* In the case of PronetYA, three interviews have gone through the pipeline.
+	* PronetLA had one transcript go all the way through as our first test transcript, and now has a second test audio file uploaded as part of the main testing phase - this second mock interview is awaiting transcription by TranscribeMe.
-	* In the case of PronetYA 3 interviews have gone through, all other sites with any processing have done a single interview.
+	* All other sites with any processing have done a single interview.
 * PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, and PronetGA have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
 	* PronetOR has put the reviewed transcript in the wrong spot on Box, the others don't seem to have done any review at all.

 As mentioned there are other sites that have tried to put interviews in Box but there were issues that prevented them from being processed.
 Multiple interviews are unable to be pulled by Lochness - Kevin's email summary can be referred to for more information on these cases.
-There have also been cases of interviews pulled by Lochness but with naming issues that prevented the audio code from recognizing them.
-PronetNC is the only such active case I am aware of.
+There have also been cases of interviews pulled by Lochness but with naming issues that prevented the audio code from recognizing them (the files within the Zoom folder should not be renamed by sites!).
+PronetPA and PronetNC are the two sites that actively have this latter problem.

 All sites should have a test interview complete processing, in order to ensure that everyone understands the data collection procedures and has functioning equipment.
 There are also a few things in particular that really should still be tested -
 * There has not yet been a non-English test audio uploaded.